Emergency Housing Responses

 Homelessness in Kingston

 Kingston, like cities across the country, remains in a housing and affordability crises that is compounded by insufficient addiction and mental health supports.
 These realities continue to put strain on the emergency shelter, transitional and supportive housing systems.
 Chronically homeless is defined by being homeless or underhoused for 6 of the last 12 months or for 18 months over the last 3 years.
-There are (as of March 2025) 362 persons considered chronically homeless in Kingston.
+There are (as of February 2026) 390 persons considered chronically homeless in Kingston.
 Encampments are one of the most visible and urgent signs of the growing homelessness crisis.
 There are 100+ individuals who frequently reside in encampments across the city who are connected to Street Outreach support services.
-The Homelessness Individuals Family Information System (HIFIS) shows another 160 individuals who find themselves sleeping rough intermittently.
 The transition of individuals from encampment into emergency shelter allows for individuals to receive essential services, such as case management and systems navigation supports, mental health resources and a general stabilization in their lives while they transition towards permanent housing.

 Projects in development and/or with active community engagement